If you think of spring from an energetic point of view, it represents a big upward and outward expansion of energy.

 To lower your chance of having weakened Ki by the time Spring rolls around, take it extra easy in winter.

-If it’s too late and you’ve already experienced allergy symptoms, your Lung Ki and meridian have been damaged.
 Thus, if you want to try Japanese Yoga or TCM herbs for allergies, you’ll need to focus on the Lungs.
 Indirectly, it also helps to nourish the Spleen and Kidney organ systems.

 You may also like to increase your water intake to support your allergies (pure water, that is.
 Herbal teas, juices and essential oil infused water don’t count).